Welcome to Crescent School's Admissions Update e-newsletter.

 Year 6 Secondary Destinations And Scholarship Success

-Congratulations to all our Year 6 pupils who, back in March, had their secondary school places confirmed.
-Once again pupils will be moving on to a range of outstanding local independent and state schools.
+Congratulations to all our Year 6 leavers who moved on this September to a range of outstanding local independent and state schools.

-Nine of the 23-strong class will be moving to the Foundation’s senior school, Princethorpe College, while five children have chosen the local grammar schools.
-We also have pupils going to a number of other independent schools.
-We are especially delighted that 12 of our Year 6 pupils have been awarded scholarships this year, including all-rounder, academic, art, sports, music and drama awards.
+Nine of the 23-strong class are now at the Foundation’s senior school, Princethorpe College, while five children chose local grammar schools.
+We also had pupils going to a number of other independent schools.
+We were especially delighted that 12 of our Year 6 pupils were awarded scholarships this year, including all-rounder, academic, art, sports, music and drama awards.

 Sarah Webb, Assistant Head and Year 6 Teacher, said, “It’s lovely to see the children enjoying such success.
 Our aim is always to do our best to help our pupils reach the destination secondary school of their choice and we are particularly pleased with the range of scholarship offers this group has received.
 It’s an excellent outcome and everyone here is thrilled for them.”